VonSub/info_grid/docs/concepts/farming_period_definition.md

-## The period definition for TFT farming and TF Grid capacity usage
+## The Period Definition for TFT Farming and TF Grid Capacity Usage

 Farming is always calculated for 60 month aka 5 years.